HCScorp/ssl/README.md

 Where DOCKER_USER will be the first part of the built image tag (of the form "DOCKER_USER/anApp").

-Then run the simulation by executing:
+Then run the simulation by executing (Docker need to be installed):
 ```
 docker run DOCKER_USER/anApp
 ```